Golden Knights eliminate Blackhawks with 4-3 win in Game 5

+EDMONTON, Alberta (AP) — Facing an early deficit, the Vegas Golden Knights were sparked by its stars, setting the stage for Alex Tuch to send top-seed in the Western Conference into the next round of the Stanley Cup playoffs.

-EDMONTON, Alberta (AP) — Alex Tuch scored the tiebreaking goal 1:34 into the third period, and the Vegas Golden Knights rallied from an early two-goal deficit to eliminate the Chicago Blackhawks with a 4-3 win in Game 5 of their first-round playoff series on Tuesday night.
+Tuch scored the tiebreaking goal 1:34 into the third period, and the Vegas Golden Knights rallied from an early two-goal deficit to eliminate the Chicago Blackhawks with a 4-3 win in Game 5 of their first-round playoff series on Tuesday night.

-Vegas, the top-seed in the Western Conference, became the first team in the Stanley Cup playoffs to advance to the conference semifinals.
+Vegas became the first team in the playoffs to advance to the conference semifinals.
 The Golden Knights will face the lowest remaining seed in the next round.

+“We were glad to get it over with tonight because they weren’t going away quietly,” Vegas coach Peter DeBoer said.
+“They made us earn it.
+It was a hard fought hockey game.
+We got in that hole early and I just like how we’ve responded to adversity when it’s appeared during this playoff.”

 Max Pacioretty scored in the closing seconds of the first period and Mark Stone scored less than a minute into the second as the Golden Knights quickly erased Chicago’s early 2-0 advantage.
 Alec Martinez scored on a power play midway through the second period after Patrick Kane had given Chicago a 3-2 lead.